The Attest Brand Index is a platform agnostic measure of a brand’s total brand equity in the various sectors, as determined by real consumers.

 What do we mean by ‘platform agnostic’?
 We mean the results are not influenced by any particular method of obtaining them, such as looking only at social media mentions, or brand search terms.
 This reduces bias and provides a much more accurate view of a brand’s strength in any given category.

-To determine the Fashion Brand Index, we look at three things.
+To determine the Technology Brand Index, we look at three things.

 Our data is gathered every quarter from an online survey sent to a nationally representative panel of 1,000 UK consumers aged 18-65.

-Top 22 Fashion Brand Leaders by unprompted brand recall, ranked by Total Brand Equity:
+Top 10 Technology Brand Leaders by unprompted brand recall, ranked by Total Brand Equity

-A brand had to have 1% of unprompted brand recall to be in the Top 22 brands.
-Next was the most recalled brand, Apple, topping the table once again with a wildly impressive 58.7% of brand recall, compared to Samsung who scored the next highest at 8.4%.
+A brand had to have 1.1% of unprompted brand recall to be in the Top 10 brands, with the most recalled brand, Apple, topping the table once again with a wildly impressive 58.7% of brand recall, compared to Samsung who scored the next highest at 8.4%.

-Here is how people described the fashion brands that came top of mind during unprompted brand recall:
+Here is how people described the technology brands that came top of mind during unprompted brand recall: